Alxandr/alxandr.me/posts/drafts/jsonnet-lexer.md

 issue: 43
 ---

-For a while now, I've been working on a rust implementation of a interpreter (and maybe if I get to it, a jitter) of the [jsonnet] language.
+For a while now, I've been working on a rust implementation of an interpreter (and maybe if I get to it, a jitter) of the [jsonnet] language.
 I've written serveral parsers (and lexers), and used several different iterations of both AST and the core language, though I've never gotten as far as to actually implement the interpretation part.
 However, at this point in time, I'm reasonably happy with how the parser works for once, and I'm also somewhat confident that it works reasonably well.
 After all, it managed to parse the jsonnet [stdlib] (which is written in jsonnet).
-Given how much work I've put into this (and how dead my blog has been for a few years), I figured I should put some more work into it and write about my experiences.
-Maybe also try to cultivate the habbit of writing more.
+Given how much work I've put into this interpreter, and how dead my blog has been for a few years, I figured I'd make a post and write about my experiences.
 Regardless, having fixed my blog (it sort of vannished for a year 😅) it's about time I use it.

 # Architecture

 The architecture of the jsonnet interpreter is one of the things I've written the most of, and scrapped the most of.
-In the begining, I started with a single crate, with a messy recursive decent parser that produced AST directly.
+In the beginning, I started with a single crate, with a hard to follow recursive decent parser that produced AST directly.
 It bailed on any and all errors, and was quite hard to figure out.
 This was based on me trying to more or less directly port the [go implementation] of jsonnet.
 I quickly realized that was not the way to go, given that I was having trouble understanding it myself, and I just wrote it after all.
 So I set out to switch out the parser with one based on rust traits instead of using giant functions.
 So I went and stole a bunch of code from [syn] to do parsing, and that actually worked out quite nice.
 This allowed for writing some really neat parse implementations like the following:

 ```rust
 impl Parse for ArgNamed {